 It is not uncommon for students to only focus on studying subjects for the 10th grade entrance exam and university entrance exam while neglecting other subjects.
 In recent years, the Ministry of Education and Training has continuously introduced innovations and reforms in the education program to limit this situation, but perhaps these efforts have not been really effective and have unintentionally added more burden and pressure to students.

-Music and Fine Arts are often considered "minor" subjects, but these are important foundational subjects that help students develop their creative talents and aesthetic eyes, thereby increasing their confidence, communication skills and cooperation skills in learning.
+Music and Fine Arts are often considered "secondary" subjects, but these are important foundational subjects that help students develop their creative talents and aesthetic eyes, thereby increasing their confidence, communication skills and cooperation skills in learning.

 The issue of lopsided learning and rote learning is an eternal story with conflicting views from parents, students and education managers.
 It is necessary to frankly admit that students paying too much attention to a few subjects such as Math, Literature, and English is also lopsided learning.

-In fact, a good doctor need not know the acceleration of light or the force of gravity.
+In fact, a good doctor need not know the measurements of the acceleration of light or the force of gravity.
 A good athlete may not know how to calculate the area of a triangle inscribed in a circle.
 And certainly not knowing that litmus paper turns red when exposed to an acid solution and blue when exposed to a base solution will not prevent a person from becoming a talented writer.

 There needs to be proper guidance for students to develop their talents.
 (Illustration photo)